Consuelo Barceló

-Life and Mission
+Life and mission

-Barcelo y Pages was born on July 24, 1857, in Sarriá, Barcelona, Spain, to Salvador Barceló y Roces and Maria Pagés y Campanya.
+Consuelo Barcelo was born on July 24, 1857, in Sarriá, Barcelona, Spain, to Salvador Barceló y Roces and Maria Pagés y Campanya.
 Her siblings were Salvador, Joaquin, Ana Maria and Ignes Joaquina Vicenta, (the future Mother Rita Barceló).

 Joaquina studied for fourteen years and was an intern at the Colegio de las Esclavas del Sagrado Corazon de Jesus (The Slaves of the Sacred Heart of Jesus) in Barcelona.

 Despite her outgoing personality, she felt a calling to the contemplative life like her eldest sister, Ana Maria.
 She entered the Monasterio de las Comendadoras de San Juan de Jerusalén in Barcelona.
 The recurrence of an abscess in her knee forced her to leave the monastery.
 However, when the Beatas Agustinas were invited to go to the Philippines to take care of young girls, orphaned because of the cholera epidemic, her desire for convent life was rekindled.

 She entered the Beaterio de Mantelatas de San Agustin of Barcelona as a postulant and joined the second group of Beatas who left for Manila on September 1, 1883, and reached Manila on October 5, 1883.

 On November 21, 1883, she received the Augustinian habit of the tertiary order at the chapel of the orphanage in Mandaluyong.
 She was given the name Sor Maria de la Consolacion and was called Sor Consuelo upon her entrance to the novitiate.

 Her profession of temporary vows was initiated despite questions from the Archbishop of Manila and Sor Antonia Campillo, the superior.
 The Augustinian priests pushed through with the simple ceremonies in the chapel of the Asilo in Mandaluyong on December 26, 1884.
 Her sponsor was Doña Maria del Carmen Ayala de Roxas.
 Sor Consuelo was the first peninsular woman, that is, a lady born in Spain, to be clothed and to profess as a Beata in the Philippines.
 At the Asilo, she provided the children with food, shelter, clothing, and education.
 She also spent a great deal of time giving music lessons.
 She had a gift of making the girls feel at ease with her.

 When the local community was divided into two, Sor Consuelo opted to remain in the Asilo or orphanage in Mandaluyong with Sor Monica, Sor Remedios, and Sor Rita who was their superior.
 The rest of the Beatas were sent to the Beaterio de Santa Rita in Pasig, together with the paying students.

 Life in Manila was difficult.
 Of the original seven beatas sent from Barcelona in 1883, only the two Barceló sisters remained.
 To replenish the number of beatas for the Asilo, Sor Rita, with Sor Consuelo, proposed two simultaneous sources of workers for the lord’s vineyard: a novitiate in Spain (Agustinas Misioneras de Ultramar, which the surviving beatas founded upon their return to Barcelona) and another one in the Philippines for the formation of native sisters.
 Native vocations to the religious life were accepted as early as 1885.
 Mother Consuelo served as their mistress of novices.